ebullient/monster-combat/quarkus-mpmetrics/README.md

 The application is packageable using `../mvnw package`.

-It produces the executable `quarkus-micrometer-nnn-SNAPSHOT-runner.jar` file in `/target` directory.
+It produces the executable `quarkus-mpmetrics-nnn-SNAPSHOT-runner.jar` file in `/target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.

-The application is now runnable using `java -jar target/quarkus-micrometer-nnn-SNAPSHOT-runner.jar`.
+The application is now runnable using `java -jar target/quarkus-mpmetrics-nnn-SNAPSHOT-runner.jar`.

 ## Creating a native executable